 The site is predominantly a sports park and a play park, with appropriate provision of quality facilities and activities for those wanting to partake in such activities.
-As far as is possible the site is managed to enhance biodiversity and wildlife corridors have been established and sensitively managed.

 Community involvement and a venue for active sport

 The current management of the Park encourages community involvement.
 Chelmsford Parks have an active Sports User Group that meet regularly throughout the year.